habitry/habitry_source/Templates/03-setting-expectations-email.md

 ##Email #2: Setting Expectations

-**Note:** A “Setting Expectations” email, sent on the Friday before your group starts (assuming it starts on a Monday), is used to let your clients know what to expect and what not to expect in their Habitry group.
+A “Setting Expectations” email, sent on the Friday before your group starts (assuming it starts on a Monday), is used to let your clients know what to expect and what not to expect in their Habitry group.

 SUBJECT: [Insert Name of Habitry Coaching Group.
 E.g., “Rockstar Fat Loss Coaching Group”] Begins Monday!